South Florida Bulls football: Jeff Scott era (2020–2022)

-Alex Golesh Era (2023–Present)
+Alex Golesh Era (2023–2025)

 On December 4, 2022, USF announced that Alex Golesh would be the program's sixth head coach.
 Golesh previously served as the offensive coordinator/tight ends coordinator for the University of Tennessee, where he was named a finalist for the Broyles Award after the 2022 regular season.
-In June 2023, USF's Board of Trustees approved funding for an on-campus football stadium.
-The stadium is expected to open in 2027.

 The Bulls showed tremendous improvement in Golesh's first season, finishing with a 6–6 record in the regular season and becoming bowl eligible for the first time since 2018.
 During the Week 11 game against Temple, wide receiver Sean Atkins set the program record for receptions in a season, surpassing the previous record that was held by Rodney Adams.
 The very next week, in a game against UTSA, he set the program record for receiving yards in a season, surpassing the previous record that was held by Marquez Valdes-Scantling.
 The following week, in a game against Charlotte, quarterback Byrum Brown set the program record for passing yards in a season, surpassing the previous record that was shared by Quinton Flowers and Matt Grothe.
 In the process, he became the first quarterback in school history to pass for more than 3,000 yards in a season.
 Brown finished the season 7th in the FBS in total offense.
 The Bulls ended the season by winning the Boca Raton Bowl, defeating Syracuse 45–0, which is the largest shutout in college bowl history.